-Whilst you enjoy a cup of the finest tea or freshly brewed coffee, take time to savour a menu that includes a delicious range of mains and our signature speciality sandwiches.
-There's also a fantastic choice of desserts, fine wines and chilled beers too.
+Whilst you enjoy a cup of the finest tea or freshly brewed coffee, take time to savour a menu that includes a delicious range of cakes, tray bakes, light lunches, snacks and mains including our signature speciality sandwiches, wraps and paninis.
+There’s also a fantastic range of bottled drinks, beers, bitters, ciders, fine wines and draughts too.

 Children’s Peter Rabbit Afternoon Tea for 1 or 2

 Children can now enjoy a delicious Afternoon Tea of ham and cheese sandwiches, cream scone with jam, miniature cakes with a choice of tea, milk, apple or orange juices served on our Peter Rabbit crockery collection. £7.95 for 1 person, £13.95 for 2 people.

 Crockery is available to buy from the Peter Rabbit retail shop.

 The Mansion House provides a delightful backdrop that will enhance almost any occasion.
 Now, for the first time, this unique venue is available for your private function.